turris-cz/mox-boot-builder/README.md

 make -C wtmi clean
 ```

-### Compiling only U-Boot (without secure-firmware)
+### Compiling only a53-firmware (TF-A + U-Boot) (without secure-firmware)

 Run

 ```
-make u-boot.bin
+make a53-firmware.bin
 ```

-to compile ATF and U-Boot which will be combined into one image, `u-boot.bin`.
+to compile TF-A and U-Boot which will be combined into one image, `a53-firmware.bin`.
-This can then be flash onto the SPI-NOR memory (into partition `u-boot`, which
+This can then be flashed onto the SPI-NOR memory (into partition `a53-firmware`, which
 is at offset `0x20000`).